WilliamSGodfrey/SAVE_williamsgodfrey.github.io/about/index.md

  * Physical Plant Security structural design development and detailed design for the [Barakah Nuclear Power Plant](https://en.wikipedia.org/wiki/Barakah_nuclear_power_plant)
  * [Chico Highschool Lincoln Center](http://www.skwarchitects.com/portfolio/education/chico-high-school-cafeteria-field-house) - I stepped into this project shortly after the schematic design phase was completed.
 My role consisted of nearly 100% of the design development and detailed design which included the design of all steel, concrete, and masonry associated with the project.
 I also performed 100% of the BIM modeling using Revit Structure which I then used to produce the structural design deliverables (construction documents, specifications, etc.).
 I was fortunate to work with a very inspiring and very trusting boss.

 When I'm not working I enjoy spending time with with my wife, dog, and two cats.
-I also ride my bike a lot, obsess over craft beer, look at maps, and putz around with python & R.
+I also like to 'jog', ride my bike a lot, obsess over craft beer, look at maps, and putz around with python & R.

 If you would like to do the social media thing, look me up on any of the social platforms listed below.